 I am originally from Australia, and ever since helping launch Australia's campaign against the live sheep trade to the Middle East in the early 1990s, I have tried to advocate on behalf of animals.
-I am a European and American Veterinary Specialist in Animal Welfare, and for around a decade prior to 2012 I practiced veterinary medicine, mostly around London.
-In 2013 - 2014 I taught animal ethics, welfare, veterinary practice management, and surgical and medical skills at one of the world’s largest veterinary schools in the Caribbean.
+For nearly a decade prior to 2012 I practiced veterinary medicine, mostly around London.
+In 2013 - 2014 I Directed the Clinical Skills Laboratory and taught animal ethics, welfare, veterinary practice management, and surgical and medical skills at one of the world’s largest veterinary schools in the Caribbean.

 Areas of expertise

 Selected publications from recent years:

 Knight A, Phillips C and Sparks P (Eds) (2023).
 Routledge Handbook of Animal Welfare.
 Abingdon, UK: Routledge

 Knight A (2022).
 Call for evidence-based positions on vegan diets.
 Vet Times 52(29), 19.

 Knight and, A. and Zemanova, M.A.
 (2022).
 Animal use in veterinary education.
 In B. Kipperman and B.E.
 Rollin (eds).
 Ethics in Veterinary Practice, Hoboken, NJ, US: Wiley. https://doi.org/10.1002/9781119791256.ch18.

 Knight A (2022).
 The weight-of-evidence position on vegan diets.
 Vet Times 52(21), 23.